catseye/Lariat/README.md

 render the two terms as text (or some other concrete representation), then compare the texts for equality.

+(The procedure for obtaining a fresh name needs to be deterministic for this to work properly, so that the fresh names generated when `destruct`ing two equal abstractions, match up in both of the terms.)

 But of course such an operation could be provided as a native operation for performance or convenience.
 Similarly, although we have shown that we can implement `freevars` using the operations